 CityHealth works with the Trust for Public Land on the assessment of city Greenspace policies.
-The assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by September 30, 2022.
-No cities were preempted.
+The assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2023.
+Preemption data are not collected for this policy.